University of Wisconsin–Madison

 • Interest in the program

-• Growth mindset
+• A growth mindset

-• Self-awareness of areas of strength/growth
+• Self-awareness of strengths and areas for growth

-• Goals to develop as a leader
+• Goals for developing as a leader

-Things to consider when writing your responses
+Things to consider when applying

-• Demonstrate your abilities using professional or personal examples
+• Demonstrate your abilities using professional or personal examples.

-Choosing between the 3 programs
+Choosing between the programs

-This program supports and strengthens managers and directors looking to advance their skills.
 While leaders with direct reports are the most frequent participants, the IT Leaders Program can also be a pivotal leadership development experience for individual contributors and senior leaders.

 Lead From Where You Are